akidd97/angular-webgl-by-example/README.md

 # Angular WebGL By Example

-Just a playground for WebGL wrapped in Angular, all examples are from MSN https://developer.mozilla.org/en-US/docs/Learn/WebGL/By_example
+Just a playground for WebGL wrapped in Angular, all examples are from MDN https://developer.mozilla.org/en-US/docs/Learn/WebGL/By_example